lp-research/openzen_sensor-release/openzen/docs/python_api.rst

 ==================================

 The binary releases of OpenZen for Windows and Linux include support for **Python 3.8 64-bit** .
-On Linux, the library file ``openzen.so`` can be directly imported by Python.
+On Linux, the library file ``openzen.so`` can be directly imported by Python .
+If the release comes with a ``libOpenZen.so``, please rename it to ``openzen.so``.
 On Windows this file is named ``openzen.pyd``.
 You can copy this library to the location where you execute your python scripts.

 The other option is to set the ``PYTHONPATH`` environment variable to the folder where ``openzen.so`` is located so the OpenZen files can be found when you call ``import openzen``.